scottishgovernment/housing/README.md

 `POST /modeltenancy`

-Ruturns a filled out model tenancy PDF for the model tenancy documents retunred to it, or a list of validations errors of the tenancy is not valid.
+Returns a filled out model tenancy PDF for the model tenancy documents returned to it, or a list of validations errors of the tenancy is not valid.